-To measure the privacy risks associated with online Web data and to evaluate the effectiveness of our obfuscation method, we use two datasets: (1) AOL users' search queries; and (2) reviews of Android applications on Google Play3.
+We use two Web datasets which consist of (1) AOL users' search queries, and (2) reviews of Android applications on Google Play to measure the privacy risks associated with online Web data and to evaluate the effectiveness of our obfuscation method.
 We summarize our datasets in Table 1.

 AOL Search Queries: In 2006, AOL released an anonymized version of 20 million user search queries of more than 650,000 users over 3 months period.
 Usernames were replaced by anonymous identifiers with the aim to protect user privacy.
 However, it failed to prevent de-anonymization for some users who performed egosurfing, or searched for personal details such as social security number, phone number, or location directions.
 Therefore, we use this dataset to quantify sensitivity of Web data and to evaluate the effectiveness of our obfuscation method.
 Each line in the in AOL search query data contains five fields: anonymous user ID, query string, query time, the rank of the item selected, and the domain of the selected item's URL path.
-Due to time limitation, we did not apply our method on the whole dataset, rather we set a criteria that selects only those users who have queries greater than 100.
-The statistics of our sampled dataset is given in Table 1.
+Due to time limitation, we did not apply our method on the whole dataset, rather we set a criteria that

-3https://play.google.com
+&lt;sup>2https://play.google.com

 AOL Search Queries Android Apps Reviews

 of Entries (E) 36,389,567 16,335,480

-of Users (U) 657,429 11,196,960
+of Users $(U)$ 657,429 11,196,960

-of Apps (A) = 1,0186,560
+of Apps (A) - 1,0186,560

 5M Reviews where

-Condition E ≥ 100 $E \ge 15 \& E \le 20$
+Condition $E \ge 100$ $E \ge 15 \& E \le 20$

 Sampled dataset

 of Entries (E) 23,927,203 13128

-of Users (U) 90,818 773
+of Users $(U)$ 90,818 773

 of Apps (A) - 6866